ProteusMRIgHIFU/BabelViscoFDTD/README.md

 * setuptools >=51.0.0
 * pyopencl>=2020 (if in Windows, install manually a wheel from https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyopencl)
 * pycuda>=2020 (only in Linux and Windows)
+* metalcomputebabel - Modified version of py-metal-compute (see release notes below for v0.9.9.20).

+`h5py`, `hdf5plugin`, `pydicom`, `pyopencl`, `pycuda` and `metalcomputebabel` are installed automatically as requirements if they are no present in the Python enviroment..

 ### Extra dependencies required in some of the tutorials